 - If applicable, remove the cap covering the gas pipe on the rear of the dryer.

-- Once the gas connecter has been secured, open the gas valve and test all of the connections by applying a non-corrosive leak-detection solution.
+- Once the gas connector has been secured, open the gas valve and test all of the connections by applying a non-corrosive leak-detection solution.
 The solution will bubble if there is a gas leak.
 Any leaking connections should be corrected immediately.

 - If your gas dryer model has a steam function, you can use the same cold water supply valve that provides water to your washer to supply water to the dryer.
 To set this up, shut off the cold water supply valve and detach the washer inlet hose from the valve port (be prepared for some water to spill out).
 We recommend replacing the old washer in the hose with a new washer in addition to using new washers in the new two-foot and five-foot inlet hoses.
-Thread the new two-foot inlet hose onto the cold water supply valve port by hand until snug.
-Thread the opposite end of this hose onto the short end of a “Y” connecter.
+Thread the new two-foot washing machine inlet hose onto the cold water supply valve port by hand until snug.
+Thread the opposite end of this hose onto the short end of a “Y” connector.
 Using pliers, tighten the couplings an additional two-thirds turn but avoid over-tightening.
 Next, thread the old washer inlet hose onto one of the “Y” connecter ports and the new five-foot inlet hose onto the remaining “Y” connecter port.
 Use the pliers to tighten the couplings an additional two-thirds turn.
 If applicable, remove the cap from the fill valve on the rear of the dryer and thread the five-foot inlet hose onto the fill valve and tighten.
 Turn the cold water supply valve back on and check for leaks around all of the hose fittings.

 - Attach the venting to the exhaust outlet on the dryer using a four-inch clamp.